 - STEM Summer Camps: Our girls attended their very first STEM camp this summer and they could not stop talking about all the STEM fun they were having.
 We signed them up for the Robotics week because that’s their current passion and interest.
 My oldest one was excited to experience the fun of flying a drone.
 She had so much fun building an airplane with her team that they put to the test later that day.
 My middle one enjoyed interacting with Dash and Dot robots so much that when we made a fun stop into an Apple Store (one of our girls’ favorite stops), she was excited to get reunited with Dash.

 - STEM Programs and Events: Besides a science museum membership, we are always looking for STEM programs around that can inspire our girls.
 We attended a local Maker Faire and I can tell it’s the first of many because of the STEM sense of wonder they experienced that day.
-We are gearing up for a fun learning event at the Discovery Museum in anticipation of Eclipse Day and my girls can hardly wait.
+We are gearing up for a fun learning event at the Discovery Museum in anticipation of Martin Luther King Jr. Day Celebration and my girls can hardly wait.
 Our elementary school offers a wonderful Maker Space time for my oldest girl last school year and it was all she talked about.

 As a mom, I believe wholeheartedly in who my daughters want to become so I make it my mission to encourage and inspire their passion and interests.
 Hubby and I happen to love STEM but I encourage parents to be involved as much as they can.
 There are so many STEM resources and tools to help in the journey to ensure that we assist our girls in making STEM part of their everyday lives.

-Subscribe to STEM magazines like Scientific American.
+Subscribe to STEM magazines like Scientific American or STEM monthly subscriptions like Kiwi Co.
 Look for inspiration reading through STEMinist or STEMettes.
 Make plans to attend one Girls in STEM conference to ignite the STEM fire in them.
 These are just few suggestions and the list is endless.
 Let’s make the STEM journey count because our girls are worth it.
 Here’s to inspiring and raising STEM girls together!